Miayl/jekyll-page/timing-guide.md

 I recommend to use the shortcuts for faster timing!

-1. Click on a line you want to time
+a) Click on a line you want to time
-2. Go forward with ⇨ and backward with ⇦ to go to the desired video position
+b) Go forward with ⇨ and backward with ⇦ to go to the desired video position
-3. Set the start time of the line with button nr.
+c) Set the start time of the line with button nr.
 3 to that video position (use button nr.
 4 to set the end time)
-4. Go to the next line by pressing *ENTER* or *G*
+d) Go to the next line by pressing *ENTER* or *G*

 You can quickly check with button nr.
 1 and nr.
 2 if you have timed your line correctly.